mcdonaldcm7/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	sum_listint: A function that returns the sum of all the data (n) of a listint_t linked list.

 	insert_nodeint_at_index: Inserts a new node at a given position.

+	delete_nodeint_at_index: Deletes a node at the specified index.